 Well, first off, let me tell you that traffic takes time.
 It takes time to build a community.
 It takes time to write a lot of fabulous content.
 And it takes time for your SEO and social media efforts to take root and produce results.

-I have been blogging here since November 2016 and with over 250 posts on this blog now, I consistently see traffic without having to super promote.
+I’ve had this particular blog since November 2016 and with over 250 posts now, I consistently see traffic without having to super promote.

 It was a lot of hard work getting to this point but I did waste a lot of time doing tasks that did not help my views.

-5 Things You Need To Stop Focusing On If You Want Blog Traffic
+5 Things Bloggers Need To Stop Focusing On If They Want More Pageviews

 Your blog will never be absolutely “perfect” to you, so stop stressing.
 I see way too many bloggers in blogging groups over-preparing for their first launch or obsessing over themes/niches/funnels/etc.